glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ![The tree with some new parts in it.](/img/suitmodding/newoutfit/tops.png)

 Let's recolor the jacket so it's not a boring beige.
 Click Jacket_Bomber_Open and mouse over the Diffuse_Color_01_Value property's value.
-A color wheel will appear and we can adjust the color to something like a dark off-blue.
+A color wheel will appear and we can adjust the color to something like a light off-blue.

 ![Adjusting the jacket color to HTML code #5e69aa.](/img/suitmodding/newoutfit/jacket_color.png)